 About Michael Nguyen

 Michael Nguyen is a photo artist and documentary photographer living near Munich, Germany.
-He takes photographs since 1988.
-He has been living in Munich since 2007 and moved to Gauting near Munich in 2015.
-After a long break in the cultural sector and after a sickness he has dedicated himself 2018 entirely to art again.
+He has taken photographs since 1988.
+He has lived in Munich since 2007 and moved to Gauting near Munich in 2015.
+After a long break in the cultural sector and after a sickness, he has dedicated himself in 2018 entirely to art again.
 He is an artist and a photographic poet who moves away from the mainstream, at the same time blurs genres.
 Most of the time, he focuses on small, ordinary things but through the subjective lens, gives them new perspectives, a new soul.

 Michael Nguyen roamed various cities in Bavaria during the Corona pandemic.
-A focus of his works since COVID-19 are urban landscapes as well as urban spaces in different cities.
+A focus of his works since COVID-19 are urban landscapes and urban spaces in different cities.
 Urban spaces can all enrich a life between buildings.
-Since Covid-19, social interaction in the Urban landscapes with their spaces has lain fallow.
-Michael Nguyen conveys this sensitively in his mostly “deserted pictures“.
-Nguyen enters the motifs of his urban landscapes with a great deal of empathy.
+Since COVID-19, social interaction in urban landscapes and their spaces has lain fallow.
+Michael Nguyen conveys this sensitively in his mostly “deserted pictures. “ Nguyen enters the motifs of his urban landscapes with a great deal of empathy.
 He makes the city, urban landscapes, and architecture visible and documents them for posterity.
 With his artistic documentary photography, he refers to a reality that we all know but interprets this reality with his images.

-At the BIFA Budapest International Photo Awards 2020 his artwork “Antimatter” was awarded in December 2020 with Gold.
-In addition to his artistic activities, Michael Nguyen is Editor-in-chief of the online magazine for photography and art: Tagree.
+At the BIFA Budapest International Photo Awards 2020, his artwork “Antimatter” was awarded Gold in December 2020.
+In addition to his artistic activities, Michael Nguyen is Tagree’s editor-in-chief, an online photography and art magazine.

 About Prof. Dr. Rainer Funke